-There have been numerous presidents and founders who have connections to mathematics.
+There have been numerous presidents and founding fathers who have connections to mathematics.
 James Garfield, who served as the 20th president, created a proof of the Pythagorean Theorem.
 Recent presidents have highlighted the importance of mathematics and science in global competitiveness.
-Benjamin Franklin is considered a founding father and he left a financial legacy:
+While Benjamin Franklin was never a president, he certainly is considered a founding father, and he left a financial legacy:

-"...I wish to be useful even after my Death, if possible, in forming and advancing other[s]...
-To this end I devote Two thousand Pounds Sterling... one thousand thereof to the Inhabitants of the Town of Boston in Massachusetts, and the other thousand to the Inhabitants of the City of Philadelphia, in Trust and for the Uses, Interests and Purposes hereinafter mentioned....."
+"...I wish to be useful even after my Death, if possible, in forming and advancing other young men...
+To this end I devote Two thousand Pounds Sterling, which I give, one thousand thereof to the Inhabitants of the Town of Boston in Massachusetts, and the other thousand to the Inhabitants of the City of Philadelphia, in Trust and for the Uses, Interests and Purposes hereinafter mentioned and declared....."